MasterKale/SimpleDigiCreds/README.md

 ## Overview

-This project makes it easier to leverage verifiable digital credentials for meaning identity proofing.
+This project makes it easier to leverage verifiable digital credentials for meaningful identity proofing via the Digital Credentials API.